How we organise ourselves

 - mySociety sits at the heart of an international community of civic tech coders, innovators, thinkers and doers.

 - We speak at other people’s events, and run our own conference, TICTeC.

-- Again, international travel is sustainable where possible, and TICTeC has its own environmental policy.
+- Travel is sustainable where possible, and TICTeC has its own environmental policy.

 The opportunity to meet and work with a huge range of people from all over the world and learn about their cultures and experiences has been the best thing for me.

 mySociety projects have taken me all over, from Brazil to Uzbekistan to New Zealand, but wherever I end up working, I feel safe and fully supported by the organisation.